itpp-labs/odoo-development/docs/migration/migrate-odoo-12-to-13.rst

     # check for js files that like have to be deleted
     find . -type f -name "*.js" | xargs grep "require.*web_settings_dashboard"

-If the code above gives non-empty output, you may need to delete that js and make following updates:
+If the code above gives non-empty output, you may need to do following updates:

-* TODO
+* get rid of that js
+* Move missed configuration to Settings menu (``res.config``)